Nonlinear Control Techniques for Regulating the Altitude of a Radio/Control Helicopter

 This article approaches the problem of obtaining adequate nonlinear control laws to regulate the vertical position of a Radio/Control helicopter on a platform.
 Two different approaches are considered: the first uses singular perturbation formulation for the three-time scale helicopter model, while the second approach solves the problem using a suboptimal control techniques (SDRE and theta−D approximation).
 All proposed control laws achieve the desired altitudes with comparable control efforts, but the distinct nature of the methods open new ways of approaching nonlinear control problems by taking advantage of the best properties of each control methodology regarding real-time implementation.

-S. Esteban et al., "Nonlinear Control Techniques for Regulating the Altitude of a Radio/Control Helicopter," AIAA Atmospheric Flight Mechanics Conference and Exhibit, American Institute of Aeronautics and Astronautics (AIAA), Aug 2008.
+S. Esteban et al., "Nonlinear Control Techniques for Regulating the Altitude of a Radio/Control Helicopter," Proceedings of the AIAA Atmospheric Flight Mechanics Conference and Exhibit (2008, Honolulu, HI), American Institute of Aeronautics and Astronautics (AIAA), Aug 2008.

 Mechanical and Aerospace Engineering

 Keywords and Phrases